-The intimate link between the ideal of beauty and the concrete dimension of making is one of the traits that most fascinates those who approach the Italian product.
-ICE is well aware of this and therefore, everywhere in the world, it promotes and defends our creations.
+Lhe intimate link between the ideal of beauty and the concrete dimension of making is one of the traits that most fascinates those who approach the Italian product.
+ICE is well aware of this and for this reason, everywhere in the world, it promotes and defends our creations.

 It is a capacity that is the result of a millenary tradition that was born in ancient Rome, when there was no great difference between noble art and craftsmanship: just look at the embossed and chiseled silver cups, the ornaments of the imperial courts, what remains of bronze artifacts or glass of the Caesars.

 The ancient Roman ideology of artefex reaches the hate "Made in Italy" embellished by the extraordinary qualitative leap generated by the Renaissance when the artist's work carves out a prestigious intellectual role.
 This explains why ICE has always linked this broad cultural phenomenon to its promotion and dissemination of Italian "art products", since the exhibitions organized with the Domus magazine in the XNUMXs in Zurich, Amsterdam, London, Paris and in the United States.
 Those ICE exhibitions presented objects of common use to the international public - chairs, lamps, typewriters, cutlery - isolating them from the context and creating specific arrangements to exhibit them as if they were works of art.
 And so the accent has shifted from the product to the maker, to the one who affixes his signature to the object.